Here’s what’s happening in York, Chester and Lancaster SC counties.

 ▪ Affinity will host an open house, 4:30-7 p.m.
 July 26 at its new facility, 455 Lakeshore Parkway in Tech Park South, Rock Hill.
 Heavy hor d’ oeuvres and drinks will be served.
 Open to the community.
 The new building allows for service expansion to include a full-time dental clinic, an on-site pharmacy, and expanded access to medical care for all ages.
 Affinity Health Center provides primary care, counseling, HIV services, Hepatitis C treatment, and free testing for sexually transmitted diseases.
 Services are provided at discounted rates, based on income.
 Affinity has four locations throughout York County, including sites in Clover, Fort Mill and York.
 Care is provided for anyone, regardless of income or insurance status.
 Details: affinityhealthcenter.org or 803-909-6363.

-▪ Keystone hosts Conect to Hope Recovery Walk, 9 a.m.
+▪ Keystone hosts Connect to Hope Recovery Walk, 9 a.m.
 July 28 at Piedmont Medical Center trail at Riverwalk.
 Meet at the corner f Herrons Ferry Road and Rapid Runs.
 All ages welcome.

 ▪ White Party, Saturday at the Elk Home in Rock Hill.
 Deejay is Sheepdawg.
 Donation: $10 in advance; $12 at the door.